mariogiov/miRNA_processing/README.md

 What It Does Not Do
 -------------------
  - Automatically generate a report or statistics.
-This must be done manually, although an example report in .rst format is supplied
+This must be done manually, although an example report in RST format is supplied

 Required Software